PUBLIC HEALTH PALLIATIVE CARE INTERNATIONAL COUNCIL

 Max Kleijberg (Sweden)

-Max Kleijberg is a postdoctoral researcher at Karolinska Institutet (Stockholm, Sweden) and process leader for equity in cancer care at the Regional Cancer Centre Stockholm-Gotland (Sweden).
+Max Kleijberg (Sweden) is a university lecturer at Mälardalens University, affiliated researcher at Karolinska Institutet, and process leader for equity in cancer care at the Regional Cancer Centre Stockholm-Gotland.
 He has a background in design and healthcare science with a PhD from Karolinska Institutet.
 His research takes a transdisciplinary approach to health equity and health promotion in relation to aging, severe illness, and the end-of-life.
-Through participatory action research he partners with community and healthcare stakeholders to collaboratively develop knowledge and create meaningful change.
-He leads several research projects, including research addressing cancer disparities based on socioeconomic conditions in Sweden; LGBTQ+ perspectives on aging, severe illness, and the end-of-life; improving cervical screening for transgender people.
+Through participatory action research and design methods, he partners with community and healthcare stakeholders to collaboratively develop knowledge and create meaningful change.
+He leads several research projects, including research addressing cancer disparities, and LGBTQ+ perspectives on aging, severe illness, and the end-of-life.

 Ex officio members